Our Lady of Pontmain: After the apparition

 That same evening, Prussian forces inexplicably abandoned their advance.
 General von Schmidt of the Prussian Army, who was about to move on the city of Laval towards Pontmain, received orders from his commander not to take the city.

-On the evening of 17 January 1871, the Commander of the Prussian forces, having taken up his quarters at the archiepiscopal palace of Le Mans, told Charles-Jean Fillion, bishop of that diocese: "By this time my troops are at Laval".
-On the same evening, the Prussian troops in sight of Laval stopped at half-past five o'clock, about the time when the apparition first appeared above Pontmain, a few miles off.
-General Schmidt is reported to have said on the morning of the 18th: "We cannot go farther.
-Yonder, in the direction of Brittany, there is an invisible 'Madonna' barring the way."

-The sudden stopping of the Prussian forces in sight of Laval, and their retirement the following morning, meant, together with the saving of Brittany, the turning back of the tide of conquering soldiery from that part of France.
+On the evening of 17 January 1871, the Commander of the Prussian forces, having taken up his quarters at the archiepiscopal palace of Le Mans, told Charles-Jean Fillion, bishop of that diocese:"By this time my troops are at Laval".On the same evening, the Prussian troops in sight of Laval stopped at half-past five o'clock, about the time when the apparition first appeared above Pontmain, a few miles away.
+General Schmidt is reported to have said on the morning of the 18th:"We cannot go farther.
+Yonder, in the direction of Brittany, there is an invisible 'Madonna' barring the way."The sudden stopping of the Prussian forces in sight of Laval, and their retirement the following morning, meant, together with the saving of Brittany, the turning back of the tide of conquering soldiery from that part of France.
 The war was practically at an end.
 On 23 January 1871, the long-hoped for armistice was signed.
 Soon, all thirty-eight conscripted men and boys returned home unscathed.